Looking for the best cafes in Merida?

 - Friendly staff

 All the cafes listed below have the 5 factors we’re looking for.
-Let’s get started already!
+So let’s get started already!

 1. Manifesto Casa Tostadora Calabrese

 Located in an old colonial building on Calle 59, once you walk through the doors of Manifesto – you’ll quickly understand their branding and design.
-It’s minimal, rustic with pops of blue.
+It’s minimal and rustic with pops of blue.
 I feel that’s how a lot of ‘serious’ cafes are decorated which is cool!
-The wooden chairs however don’t make the most comfortable seats but it’s still great for a couple of hours.
+The wooden chairs don’t make the most comfortable seats but it’s still great for a couple of hours.

 You’ll need to get there early to snag a good seat – they do get full throughout the day.
 Besides their coffee, they also have a wide selection of food.
 You can order an avocado toast for lunch or simply have a pan de chocolate for a snack.
 If you also don’t drink coffee for whatever crazy reason (jk) – don’t fret!
 There’s a tea selection and you can also try their hot chocolate!